Poems and Songs of Vladimir Vysotsky. Serving the Elements.

 Commentary to the song “A Corsair”.

-It is pertinent to give here Quintus Horatius Flaccus’ words: “Nil desperandum.” (“Nothing should be despaired of.”)
+It is pertinent to quote here Quintus Horatius Flaccus’ words: “Nil desperandum.” (“Nothing should be despaired of.”)

 A translation version of the song: